An HSA works in conjunction with high deductible health insurance.

 Exception.
 This tax penalty does not apply if the withdrawal is made after the date you:

-This site is presented as general information by UnitedHealthcare's Golden Rule Insurance Company, and not as an advertisement of, or solicitation for any health insurance product.
+This site is presented as general information by Golden Rule Insurance Company and UnitedHealthcare Life Insurance Company, offering products under the UnitedHealthOneSM brand.
+It is not intended as an advertisement of, or solicitation for any health insurance product.

 Precise HSA tax effects depend on federal law.